daeunSong/how_to_build_concorde/README.md

     `DIR` is a full path to the `/lib/qsopt` directory of the current repository.
 This will create `concorde.h` and `concorde.a` file.

-2. Fix `concorde.h` file

-   The file contains some identifiers named *new* and *class*, which are reserved names in C++.
-Fix the names to different ones, such as *new_* and *class_*.

-   Be careful not to *find & replace* all occurrences, as it might get you in trouble.

-3. Build and run the project
+2. Build and run the project

    ```sh
    cd ../..